 Although these are not struggles with which I could identify, I could see some of what the lyrics talked about in the neighbourhoods around New York, which was home base for several years after we emigrated from St. Vincent.

-We lived in East Elmhurst, Queens which at the time was mostly a neighbourhood of British Caribbean immigrants.
+We lived in East Elmhurst, Queens which at the time was mostly a neighbourhood of British West Indies immigrants.
 I don't remember the year, but around this time my younger brother, an honour student at the local catholic school, and a scholarship winning college student at Virginia Polytechnic Institute and State University was arrested.
 He had the misfortune of being pulled over by N.Y.P.D while helping some friends by driving them home from a neighbourhood party.

 When the police searched the car, an act that was driven solely by race, the police found a gun on one of the passengers, a person who wasn’t even my brother’s friend.
 Everyone in the car was arrested, including my innocent brother.
 Fortunately, a Queens County judge saw through the bullshit and my brother was exonerated and released.
 Case dismissed.